Trump agreements seek to tie Biden's hands on immigration

 “While some may attempt to blur the lines, there is a difference between legal and illegal immigration, and it is important to recognize that,” he said.
 “Our office will continue to be a watchdog for any changes to immigration policies that may be detrimental to the people of Louisiana.”

 In Indiana, former state Attorney General Curtis Hill, a Republican, signed the agreement on Dec.
-22. Rachel Hoffmeyer, spokeswoman for Gov. Eric Holcomb, said it will remain in place after an initial review.
+22. Lauren Houck, a spokeswoman for the state attorney general, said it will remain in place after an initial review.

 Katie Conner, a spokeswoman for Arizona Attorney General Mark Brnovich, confirmed that the state signed, saying it “has numerous cooperative agreements with federal, state and local enforcement agencies, including DHS.”

-Note: This story was first published on Jan.
-25, 2021.
-It was updated on Jan.
-26 to correct the attribution for a statement about Indiana’s decision to keep an agreement with the Department of Homeland Security in place.
-That should have been attributed to Lauren Houck, a spokeswoman for the state attorney general, not Rachel Hoffmeyer, a spokeswoman for the governor.